intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 The Measuring Network Quality for End-Users workshop was held virtually by the Internet Architecture Board (IAB) in September, 2021.
-This workshop summarizes the workshop, the topics discussed and some preliminary conclusions drawn at the end of the workshop.
+This report summarizes the workshop, the topics discussed, and some preliminary conclusions drawn at the end of the workshop.

 --- middle